UK Terms & Conditions

 ii) Services, products or transportation provided elsewhere than on board the Ship which are furnished by others in connection with sightseeing tours, pre-cruise and post-cruise tours, excursions and shore trips, including, but not limited to tender service.

-Tours, including pre-cruise, post-cruise and other shore excursions, including hotels, restaurants and transportation, whether by vessel, air, rail, land or other means, not owned or operated by the Carrier and, are not under the
+Tours, including pre-cruise, post-cruise and other shore excursions, including hotels, restaurants and transportation, whether by vessel, air, rail, land or other means, not owned or operated by the Carrier and, are not under the operation

-takes no responsibility for air or other transportation under any circumstances.
+for air or other transportation under any circumstances.
 Passengers must assume responsibility for their actions while ashore and for their participation in shore activities.

 The Passengers shall have no right to any refund and the Carrier shall have no obligation or liability of any kind to the Passenger for acts or omissions in connection with or arising out of arrangements with independent contractors or Concessionaires since they are not agents or employees of the Company or the Carrier.
 The independent contractors shall be entitled to charge for any products sold, services rendered or transportation provided to the Passenger either directly or, as a convenience to Passengers, through the Carrier, for which services the Carrier is entitled to impose a charge and earn a profit.
 Refunds will not be given for partially used services.
 No refund will be made for missed hotel nights or other program features due to airline delays or other factors beyond the control of the Company or the relevant Carrier.